Jennifer on My Mind

-This was one of the many early 1970s films dealing with addiction following the explosion of recreational drug use in the 1960s.
+This is one of the many early-1970s films dealing with addiction following the explosion of recreational drug use in the 1960s.

-The basic premise of the movie is centered around two rich American young adults who meet and fall in love in Venice, Italy.
-With plenty of money and no real responsibilities or direction in life, the couple begin experimenting with illicit drugs.
-The movie travels through a series of flashbacks showing their progression from marijuana to harder drugs as a result of their complex romantic entanglement with each other.
+The premise of the film is centered on Macus Rottner and Jennifer Da Silva, two wealthy American young adults who meet and fall in love in Venice, Italy.
+With plenty of money and no real responsibilities or direction in life, the couple begins experimenting with illicit drugs.
+The film travels through a series of flashbacks showing their progression from marijuana to harder drugs as a result of their complex romantic entanglement.